LouBron/LouBron.github.io/NOTES.md

 - [x] nav bar: cut out a logo for that
 - [] moves images to imgur
 - [] get click events working
+- [] get navbar highlight to work when it's on a different page